 Competition and Conflict

 Water shortages on canals have previously been attributed to a combination of increasing competition for water and increasing traffic (Boughey and Hadfield 1994, p.
 47).
 Undoubtedly, other water supply issues compounded the problems caused by dry weather, in particular competition between water users.
 Both water shortages and water supply innovation may have been driven by increasing competition for water.
 The canal companies were required by Act of Parliament to pay compensation for any water that they used to the deficit of other water users.
-Determining the impact of canals on the surrounding area was a lengthy and expensive process, requiring agents of the canal companies, canal commissioners and landowners to enter into lengthy discussions.
+Determining the impact of canals on the surrounding area was a time-consuming and expensive process, requiring agents of the canal companies, canal commissioners and landowners to enter into lengthy discussions.

 Rivers suitable for operating mills would often have many mills and weirs along their length (Downward and Skinner 2005), and any mill negatively impacted by water being redirected for the canal would be entitled to compensation.
 In 1796, an agent of the Trent and Mersey Canal company described the payments of compensation as ‘bothersome’, and ‘growing daily with the increase of trade and population’ (SRO D593/L/1/14/2).
 The Trent and Mersey Canal Company purchased at least one mill that was previously using the water that they needed to take to supply the canal.
 The Staffordshire and Worcestershire canal similarly leased water mills in lieu of paying compensation (SRO D3186/1/1/1).
 These, however, were not long-term solutions, and only effective at a local level.
 To avoid competing with other water users, the canal companies were obliged to look to alternative water sources.

 The economic pressure of compensating other users for loss or reduction of their water supply resulted in many canal companies investing in technologies and management techniques.
-Technical advances meant that increasing the size or number of reservoirs and investing in machinery to pump water to where it was needed became a viable option and an obvious solution for many companies (Boughey and Hadfield 1994), but looking beyond rivers and streams for water supplies also became necessary.
+Technical advances made it possible to increase the size or number of reservoirs and investing in machinery to pump water to where it was needed became a viable option and an obvious solution for many companies (Boughey and Hadfield 1994), but looking beyond rivers and streams for water supplies also became necessary.

-Water shortages, however, were almost exclusively a summer phenomenon, often coinciding with periods of dry weather.
+Water shortages were almost exclusively a summer phenomenon, often coinciding with periods of dry weather.
 To describe them as simply an effect of growing competition for water, misses a more complex story concerning the interaction between weather and water demand.
 It does not take into account the impossibility of maintaining constant water supplies during periods of low flow, without the use of storage reservoirs.

 Innovation

 New infrastructure was needed to allow canal companies to make use of rain and flood water during drier times of year.
 Earlier small reservoirs were insufficient to hold excess water during times of heavy rainfall, and water frequently flowed over the top of their dams (SRO D593/V/3/29).
-There is a reticence to invest in expensive infrastructure until it was imperative, however some sections of canals were more vulnerable to water shortages than others.
 On the Trent and Mersey Canal, nearly all the reported water shortages effected the Caldon Canal, a branch which joins the main canal near its summit (Hadfield 1969; Lindsay 1979, p.
 64).
 Although navigable and an important link to sources of limestone, a major function of the Caldon Canal was to bring water from the three main reservoirs at Knypersley, Stanley and Bagnall (Binnie 1987, p.
 112; SRO D593/V/3/29).
 The Caldon Canal’s two roles as feeder and as navigable canal were not always compatible, and the water in the Caldon Canal itself drawn down into the main canal during periods of dry weather.